-Creditors provide information to the 3 major credit reporting agencies (Experian, TransUnion, and Equifax) that compile your credit history data into your credit report.
-A credit report shows the date your account was opened or established and the amount of the credit you obtained and your current account balance.
-The report also shows whether a specific account is revolving like a credit card debt or an installment debt, such as a car or student loans and mortgage payments.
+Creditors provide information to the three major credit reporting agencies (Experian, TransUnion, and Equifax) that compile your credit history data into your credit report.
+A credit report shows the date each of your accounts was opened or established, the amount of the credit you have for that account, and your current account balance.
+The report shows both revolving accounts, like credit cards, and installment accounts, such as car, home, or student loans.

 Negative Information on a Credit Report

 With the rise in identity theft, many major credit card companies offer credit monitoring services.
 Equifax and Experian also offer credit monitoring services.
 If your personal data has been compromised, you may want to consider investing in credit monitoring until your accounts have normalized for a period of time.

-How to “Fix” Poor Credit
+How To Address Poor Credit

 The Fair Credit Reporting Act

 If you find errors on your credit report, there is something you can do.
-The Fair Credit Reporting Act protects consumers from allowing inaccuracies on their credit reports to damage their credit scores.
+The Fair Credit Reporting Act protects consumers from having inaccuracies on their credit reports that damage their credit scores.
 You can report any errors or inaccuracies you find to the credit reporting agencies by sending a written statement disputing the debt.
 Your written dispute might state that the balance owed is inaccurate or that you never opened the account.

 Credit Repair Services

-One of the biggest tip offs that a company is a scam is if they require large fees in advance to help you and they pay themselves first before they deal with your creditors.
+One of the biggest tip-offs that a company is a scam is if they require large upfront fees and pay themselves first before they deal with your creditors.
 This kind of arrangement typically results in your debt being turned over to a collection agency, if it hasn’t already been referred to collections.
 Now you have late payments and collection agencies to deal with.
-The result is that your credit score is now lower and your credit worse than before you paid the credit repair service company to help you.
+As a result, your credit score will be even lower and your credit worse than before you paid the credit repair service company to help you.

 As you pay your creditors, you build your credit history and credit score over time.
 Your credit report and your credit score take work to maintain.
 There is no magic pill for addressing bad or negative information on your credit report that creditors have accurately reported.
-Don’t fall prey to scams that offer to “wipe your credit clean,” “fix your bad credit.
+Don’t fall prey to scams that offer to wipe your credit clean or fix your bad credit.